asyncapi/website/README.md

 ## Run Locally

-1. Open Command Prompt in your local computer
+1. Open Command Prompt on your local computer.

 2. Clone the repository.